 Dr. William N. Ruud is among the nation’s most prominent leaders in higher education after revitalizing two campuses in Iowa and Pennsylvania.
 On July 3, 2016, Ruud became Marietta College’s 19th President.
+On October 11th, 2018, the Board of Trustees unanimously voted to give President Ruud a two-year contract extension through June 30, 2022.

 President Ruud established his leadership goals early on, and they include putting students and their experience at Marietta first, as well as establishing the brand recognition of Marietta College as one of the top contemporary liberal arts institutions in the region.